7 pumpkin patches to visit in Minnesota this fall

 - Price: $15-$18, depending on the day.
 Online ticket sales only.

-Yes, and: Minnesota Zoo's popular Jack-O-Lantern Spectacular, featuring more than 5,000 carved pumpkins, is on display now.
+Plus: Minnesota Zoo's popular Jack-O-Lantern Spectacular, featuring more than 5,000 lit pumpkins, goes on display Sept.
+30.

 More Twin Cities stories